emqx/emqx-docs/en_US/messaging/mqtt-exclusive-subscription.md

 ## Configure Exclusive Subscription via Configuration File

+::: tip

+Exclusive subscription can be configurated via the configuration file only.
+Configuration using the Dashboard is currently not supported.

+:::

 The exclusive subscription is disabled by default.
 You can enable this feature in `etc/emqx.conf`.

-:::tip Note

-Configuration using the Dashboard is currently not supported.

-:::

 ```bash
 mqtt.exclusive_subscription {